The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Dataset Details

 \section{Dataset Details}

 This section provides further details regarding the composition of the LUSData and COVIDx-US datasets, stratified by different attributes.
 Table~\ref{tab:lusdata-characteristics} provides a breakdown of the characteristics of the unlabelled data, training set, validation set, local test set, and external test set.
 As can be seen in the table, the external test set's manufacturer and probe type distributions differ greatly from those in the local test set.
 As such, the external test set constitutes a meaningful assessment of generalizability for models trained using the LUSData dataset.
 Table~\ref{tab:covidxus-characteristics} provides similar information for the COVIDx-US dataset~\cite{Ebadi2022-mn}.
-Note that the probe types listed in Tables~\ref{tab:lusdata-characteristics}~and~\ref{tab:covidxus-characteristics} are predictions produced by a ultrasound cleaning software (UltraMask, Deep Breathe Inc., London, ON, Canada) -- not from meta-data accompanying the examinations.
+Note that the probe types listed in Tables~\ref{tab:lusdata-characteristics}~and~\ref{tab:covidxus-characteristics} are predictions produced by a product and not from meta-data accompanying the examinations.\footnote{Product name withheld to preserve anonymity during peer review}.